swarajdalmia/ML-Notes/notes/tensorflow.md

 ## Types of Models

+Keras is another popularly used deep learning library.
+It was developed by François Chollet at Google.
+It is well known for its fast prototyping, and it makes model building simple.
+It is a high-level library, meaning that it does not perform any low-level operations on its own, such as convolution.
+It uses a backend engine for doing that, such as TensorFlow.
+The Keras API is available in tf.keras, and TensorFlow 2.0 uses it as the primary API.

 ### Sequential Models

 The simpler API, which consists in first defining a sequential model and then linearly adding layers to it.